 CoolSculpting is a FDA-approved technique that uses a handheld device to draw skin into a C-shaped compartment lined with metal plates.
 An electronic wand cools the metal to temperatures that are just above freezing, and while the temperature is not cold enough to harm skin cells, the fat cells crystallize and die.
 The body’s immune system then dissolves and consumes the cells.

 With advances in plastic surgery resulting in new and better technologies, there are many ways for you to get the body you’ve always wanted this summer.
-Contact us today for a consultation with Dr. Gupta, and find out what procedure is right for you.
+Contact us today for a consultation, and find out what procedure is right for you.